Efficient computation of the zeros of the Bargmann transform under additive white noise: Main Result

 \subsection{Organization}

 Section \ref{sec_pre} introduces the notation and basic technical tools about analytic functions, Bargmann-Fock shifts, and their applications to random functions and their zeros.
 Theorem \ref{mth} is proved in Section \ref{sec_proof}, while numerical experiments are presented in detail in Section \ref{sec_nums}.
+Conclusions and outlook on future directions are discussed in Section \ref{sec_con}.